aaronights/aarond.me/src/pages/blog/party.md

 For the best reason ever!
 I am ecstatic, hyped and bouncing off the walls, all at once!
 Yesterday was my birthday, and it was so special - it was my first birthday.

 Well, it was my first at least from some aspects.
 You see, I was born, raised and long associated with a religion that didn’t allow the celebration of birthdays in any way.
-For my first 31 birthdays were just any other day, often completely forgotten and sometimes noted with a casual mention and nothing more.
+My first 31 birthdays were just like any other day, often completely forgotten and sometimes noted with a casual mention and nothing more.
 Long time readers would know that I disassociated myself from the religion a few years ago, but just kept July 5 as any other day.

 This year I thought would be a little different.
 My very good friend Mark invited me out to have a burger and a drink somewhere in the city.
 Maybe Gordy would come too, if he was free!